Kaiser-Tanveer/L2-Assignment-02/README.md

 A Char() stores total length mentioned in the char(..) <br>
 Example: <br>
 CHAR(10) holds a fixed character even if there less than 10

+# Explain the purpose of the WHERE clause in a SELECT statement.

+The WHERE clause in a SELECT statement is used to filter rows from a table based on specific conditions.<br>
+Example: <br>
+SELECT name <br>
+FROM rangers <br>
+WHERE region = 'River Delta';

+# What are the LIMIT and OFFSET clauses used for?

+## LIMIT:

+Restricts the maximum number of rows returned by a query.<br>
+Example: <br>
+SELECT \* FROM sightings <br>
+LIMIT 5; <br>
+Here returns only 5 rows.

+## OFFSET:

+Skips a specific number of rows before beginning to return results.<br>
+Example: <br>
+SELECT \* FROM sightings <br>
+OFFSET 5; <br>
+It skips the first 5 rows and returns the rest.